 Not to mention, one of the treatment centers I had worked in after sobering up supplied their clients with Dunkin Donuts bagels, donuts, and coffee every single day and bought them fast food for dinner at night.

 A Holistic Recovery: The Goal

 The reason why these fatty and substance lacking food is served at so many treatment centers is pretty simple, money.
 It is always money.
 But these processed and manufactured foods are always cheaper, easier to ship in and store as they are primarily frozen, and more cost effective to distribute.

-Holistic Recovery Center wants to get rid of all of that.
+Someone paying attention to their holistic recovery wants to get rid of all of that.
 Their focus is the wellbeing of the entire body, mind, and spirit.
-It has been proven that what we put into our bodies affects us deeply, so HRC believes that the food that we eat plays an integral role in our recovery and development.
-Our goal is to teach not only about healthy nutrituous foods but the dangers of becoming addicted to sugar and other low valued foods.
+It has been proven that what we put into our bodies affects us deeply, so doctors know that the food that we eat plays an integral role in our recovery and development.
+Our goal is to teach not only about healthy nutritious foods but the dangers of becoming addicted to sugar and other low valued foods.